lewisdiamond/stromjs/README.md

 ## reduce(iteratee, initialValue, options)
-Return a `ReadWrite` stream that reduces streamed chunks down to a single value and yield that value
+Returns a `ReadWrite` stream that reduces streamed chunks down to a single value and yield that value

 | Param | Type | Description |